JMS55/jms55.github.io/content/posts/2024_06_08_virtual_geometry_bevy_0_14/index.md

 * Compressing asset vertex data by using screen-derived tangents and octahedral-encoded normals, and possibly position/UV quantization
 * Performance, quality, reliability, and workflow improvements for the mesh to meshlet mesh asset preprocessing
 * Compute-based material shading passes instead of the fullscreen triangle method, and possibly software variable rate shading, inspired by Unreal Engine 5.4's [GPU-driven Nanite materials](https://www.unrealengine.com/en-US/blog/take-a-deep-dive-into-nanite-gpu-driven-materials) and [this set of blog posts](http://filmicworlds.com/blog/visibility-buffer-rendering-with-material-graphs) from John Hable
-* Streaming in and out asset data instead of keeping it entirely in memory
+* Streaming in and out asset data from/to disk instead of keeping all of it in memory all the time

 With any luck, and a lot of hard work, I'll be back for another blog post about all these changes in the future.
 Until then, enjoy Bevy 0.14!